dmackinnon1/chladni/README.md

 # chladni
-page and script for generating chladni figures
+Scripts and page for playing around with Chladni figures.